-I am receiving SPAM messages in my e-mail.
-What can I do to stop junk mail from coming in?
+I am receiving spam and junk messages in my e-mail.
+What can I do to stop them?

 Removing the junk designation from email:

-To remove an address marked as Junk mail, go to the Junk Email folder, select the email, and then select the “Not Junk” tab along the top of the window, or right/control click on the email and select “Mark as not junk” from the pop up menu.
-Note that the “Not junk” tab also offers options to mark the email as Phishing and to Unsubscribe from the email service.
-When Email addresses are marked as Phishing, Microsoft is notified that the email may be malicious.
+If you find a valid email in your Junk Email folder or accidentally mark a message as Junk, you can easily fix that.
+Select the email, and then click on the “Not Junk” tab along the top of the window, or right/control click on the email and select “Mark as not junk” from the pop up menu.
+Note that the “Not junk” tab also offers options to mark the email as Phishing or to Block from the email service.

 Adjusting Junk Email Reporting Settings: